 - Stir well to combine.

-- Cover crock-pot and cook 2-3 hours on low, stirring once during cooking.
+- Cover and and cook on LOW for 2 to 3 hours, stirring once during cooking.

-- Remove orange peel and cinnamon stick before serving.
+- Discard orange peel and cinnamon stick before serving.

 - To serve, place an orange slice in bottom of each mug and ladle hot wine over.